cml3366/mysite/content/posts/badao-jiugua-san-tai-yongxian.md

 **Why Nature/Science will find this important:**

-1. **Bridges 3,000 years of separated epistemologies** — First rigorous demonstration that ancient symbolic systems encode modern information-theoretic principles
+1. **Bridges 3,000 years of separated epistemologies** �?First rigorous demonstration that ancient symbolic systems encode modern information-theoretic principles

-2. **Advances quantum information theory** — Suggests practical advantages of ternary systems that quantum engineers should explore
+2. **Advances quantum information theory** �?Suggests practical advantages of ternary systems that quantum engineers should explore

-3. **Resolves ancient mysteries** — Explains why Lo Shu numbers work the way they do; validates empirical predictive power through mathematical structure
+3. **Resolves ancient mysteries** �?Explains why Lo Shu numbers work the way they do; validates empirical predictive power through mathematical structure

-4. **High cross-disciplinary appeal** — Relevant to physicists, mathematicians, computer scientists, historians, and philosophers
+4. **High cross-disciplinary appeal** �?Relevant to physicists, mathematicians, computer scientists, historians, and philosophers

-5. **Unprecedented data analysis** — 1000+ years of historical validation (no other philosophical system can claim this)
+5. **Unprecedented data analysis** �?1000+ years of historical validation (no other philosophical system can claim this)

 ---